openmovementproject/openmovement/Software/AX3/cwa-recover/README.md

 * If there is any problem with the previous step, see the [Troubleshooting Guide](https://github.com/digitalinteraction/openmovement/blob/master/Docs/ax3/ax3-troubleshooting.md)
 * If none of the troubleshooting steps work, you can try [resetting the device](https://github.com/digitalinteraction/openmovement/blob/master/Docs/ax3/ax3-troubleshooting.md#resetting-the-device).

 To verify the performance of the device, it is strongly recommended that you make a test recording (e.g. a static device) using the same parameters as you would like to use in the future (i.e. initial charge level, sensor configuration, time delay, recording duration).
-This test recording should be inidicative of future device performance.
+This test recording should be indicative of future device performance.